owncloud-archive/branded_clients/branded_ios_app/faq_ios_app_review_team.rst

 **Questions:**

-- Please revise your app to provide audible content to the user while the app is in the background or remove the “audio” setting from the UIBackgroundModes key.
 - What is the purpose of declaring Audio background mode?
 Please explain the need for this background mode and where the usage can be found in your binary.
+- Your app declares support for audio in the UIBackgroundModes key in your Info.plist but did not include features that require persistent audio.
+The audio key is intended for use by applications that provide audible content to the user while in the background, such as music player or streaming audio applications.
+Please revise your app to provide audible content to the user while the app is in the background or remove the "audio" setting from the UIBackgroundModes key.

 **Answer:**